Self worth is often described as a measure of how much you value yourself.

 If you work for yourself and maybe business isn’t as good, consider either your business’ earning potential, or re-evaluate your business.
 Perhaps you’ve chosen something where the market is weak or limited?
-That is not a reflection on yourself – but your chosen business – and may be an indicator to reconsider your business idea to be sure you make your time spent working a valuable commodity.
+That is not a reflection on your value – but is on your chosen business.
+Maybe you could reconsider your business idea to be sure you make your time spent working is a valuable commodity.

 If you aren’t working are you at home caring for others?
 This work is important and the financial value put on this is definitely under estimated, but it will give you a starting point.

 Moving away from work, think about your relationships – your family, partner, friends and contacts.
 To each of these you represent some value.
 When you offer a listening ear you may be acting as a counsellor, other times you may be just a companion.
 Never underestimate the power and value of just being with people.
 Think about how much time you spend with others and put a price on it – I suggest you don’t start charging your friends for your time though as you may find your friends fast disappearing!